 Some find themselves stuck in endless meetings they feel they have to attend even though it doesn’t seem to add anything to their work.

 One way to protect your time is by scheduling deep work sessions in advance.

-Cal Newport author of Deep Work, deliberately prioritizes his most important work over emails, meetings with colleagues, or spontaneous opportunities.
-His schedules block of time for his deep work in advance and fit other demands around those appointments.
+Cal Newport author of Deep Work, deliberately prioritize his most important work over emails, meetings with colleagues, or spontaneous opportunities.
+He schedules blocks of time for his deep work in advance and fits other demands around those appointments.

 Depending on the type of tasks you’re working on, you can either constrain your time or constrain the tasks.

 For tasks that aren’t well-defined, or not easily broken down into sub-tasks you can make progress on these tasks by setting a time constraint to work on them, like planning to work for two hours first thing in the morning.

 For tasks that are well-defined, you can constrain them by setting a specific set of tasks to complete and work as long as it takes to get them done without setting a specific period of time to work for.

 #6.
 Take Restful Breaks